Wahzammo/Astral-Drafter/README.md

 -   **📝 Purpose-Built UI**: A clean, single-page web interface for pasting context, outlines, and character sheets.
 -   **🚀 High-Speed Generation**: Leverages `llama.cpp` for native performance and GPU acceleration.
--   **💾 Auto-Save to File**: Generated prose is automatically saved to a user-specified file path.
+-   **💾 Write to File**: Generated prose is saved on command to a user-specified file path.
 -   **🔒 100% Local & Private**: No data ever leaves your machine.
 -   **👆 One-Click Launch**: A simple batch script starts all necessary components.
 -   **💬 Conversational Editing**: After the initial draft, you can provide follow-up instructions to refine and rewrite the text.